Bus monitor bullying video: Video of the incident

-The video was originally uploaded on Facebook.
+The video was originally recorded by one of the students in the bus who has always been kind to her.
+It was then uploaded on Facebook.
 Later, a YouTube user reposted the video onto YouTube on the day after; June 19, 2012, with the title "Making The Bus Monitor Cry", alongside two other videos with the titles "Bus Monitor Harassment", and "Bus Monitor Harassment 2".
 Within a few days, it had been watched by millions of viewers.

 The Bus Monitor Harassment video series is filmed primarily in the back of Bus #784, lightly focused on Klein.
 In these videos, one of the children becomes angry from being disciplined and says "Karen, you're fat".
 The third video, "Making The Bus Monitor Cry" is directly targeting Klein.
 It was organized by three of the four boys, and the fourth student later stated that he had been asked to film the bullying by means of peer pressure.

-In the video, the 7th grade boys are heard bullying Klein with taunts that include her appearance, age, as well as her purse, and comment about "the water on her face", at first saying it was sweat.
+In the video, the 7th grade boys are heard bullying Klein with taunts that include her appearance, age,and comment about "the water on her face", at first saying it was sweat.
 Once she explains she is crying, they reply that the reason is that she misses her box of Twinkies.
 They then proceed with remarks about Twinkies, call her a "fat-ass" constantly, touch her, and demand that she provide her address on camera.
 They also threaten to egg her house, to urinate on her door, to ejaculate in her mouth, and to stab her.

 One boy refers to Klein's family, saying, "They all killed themselves, because they didn't want to be near you."
 In reality, Klein’s oldest son had committed suicide in 2002, ten years before the video was uploaded.
 It was not known if the boy who made the comment was aware of this.
 Klein attempted to ignore them, and forced herself not to retaliate.
 She instead remarked a few times such as "I know all of your addresses!
 I'm going to send you all thank-you cards, for being so nice."

-Klein said she had been bullied by the boys before, and that one time, she had her hearing aid knocked out.
+Klein said she had been bullied by the boys before, and that, they are generally mean to her.
+One time, she had her hearing aid knocked out.
+But that day, things went up to a whole another level.
 When asked by the media if the bullies were just being jerks or if they were actually rotten apples, Klein responded, "Two are jerks, and two are rotten apples."
+Despite being bullied, Klein didn’t want to see any criminal charges filed against the four kids.
+She would rather they do some community work, but she didn’t believe that their actions were worthy of putting them behind the bars.
+She also didn’t like that the kids’ families were receiving threats from people.